minhcore/Mini-CPU/README.md

 ### It uses custom Assembly to solve the problems.
 ## Features:
 ### - Harvard Architecture.
+### - Has input and output to terminal using Python.
 ### - Register C - temporary register for holding intermediate results.
 ### - ALU: add, sub, shift, rotate, slt,...
 ### - Separate RAM & ROM.